Your rights at work while you're pregnant

 You might get more tired than usual, particularly in the first and last few weeks of pregnancy.

-Try to use your lunch break to eat and rest, not to do the shopping.
+Try to use your lunch break to eat and rest.
 If travelling in rush hour is exhausting, ask your employer if you can work slightly different hours for a while.

 Don't rush home and start another job cleaning and cooking.
-If possible, ask your partner or a member of your family to do it.
+If possible, ask your friend, partner or a member of your family to help you.

 Read more about tiredness in pregnancy.